 Procrastination is a problem that can affect anyone of all ages and in all walks of life.
 It's something we're all familiar with, and many people struggle with it on a daily basis.
 No matter the task we're supposed to be doing, the urge to put it off can be strong.
 But why do we procrastinate, and how can we stop it?
 Imagine how much more productive we could be if we can figure out how to put an end to this behavior — we could have more time for the things we love, become more successful in business and life in general, and feel better about ourselves, too!

 September 6 is Fight Procrastination Day, and we at 3dcart are joining the battle.
 We reached out to business owners and experts to find out their favorite strategies, tools, apps, and other tips for overcoming procrastination at work and at home.
-The expert testimony we received is sure to help you develop your own methods to beat procrastination once and for all.
+The expert testimony we received is sure to help you manage your time and develop your own methods to beat procrastination once and for all.

 Mark Webster – Co-Founder, AuthorityHacker.com